nicolasromer/account-service/README.md

 - `docker-compose up` will bring up the services.
 - `make build` will install deps needed for testing
 - `make test` will run some e2e tests against the docker network
+- you can view the UI rough draft running at `http://localhost:8001/`

 ### TODO: accounts service
 tests to write: